-c) Requirements in the Common Conformance Profile for Clinical Documents or in a PCEHR conformance profile may override the requirements in the CDA implementation guide.
+c) Requirements in the common conformance profile or in a PCEHR conformance profile may override the requirements in the CDA implementation guide.
 This is stated in the CDA implementation guides.
 For example, the requirements for conformance levels 1A, 1B and 2, modify the mandatory requirements for structured data in a clinical document.